HMAN1911/wikipediaSearcher/README.md

 ## Wikipedia Searcher
-A wikipedia searching tool, built with React, ES2015, Webpack HMR, and Babel.
+A wikipedia searcher, built with React, ES2015, Webpack HMR, and Babel.

 ## Installation
 ```